open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 denotes Delta temporality where accumulated event counts are reset to zero after reporting and a new aggregation occurs.
 Cumulative, on the other hand, continues to aggregate events, resetting with the use of a new start time.

+The min and max fields behave differently based on aggregation temporality.
+When Delta, they represent the minimum and maximum values recorded over the time window.
+When Cumulative, they represent the minimum and maximum values recently recorded.
+The max age of recently recorded is commonly set to 10 minutes, and is not specified in the histogram.

 ### Summary (Legacy)